DwayneCrous/DiceRollSim/README.md

-# 🎲 Dice Simulation Application
+# 🎲 Dice Outcome Simulator

 A Java-based dice roll simulator that calculates and displays the frequencies, fractions, percentages, and decimal values of dice outcomes based on user-defined roll counts.